mwahlroos/Nautiterm/README.rst

 Installing
 ----------

-You can install the extension by copying the file ``open_terminal.py`` from the ``src/nautiterm`` folder into the Nautilus Python extensions folder.
-Running the following commands in the root folder of the Nautiterm repository will copy the file in the correct location:
+You can install the extension by running following command in the root folder of the Nautiterm repository:

 ::

-  mkdir -p $HOME/.local/share/nautilus-python/extensions
-  cp src/nautiterm/open_terminal.py $HOME/.local/share/nautilus-python/extensions
+  python setup.py install --user

 After installing the extension, shut down Nautilus: